Deftform Logo

 Choosing the right timing for the survey

 Timing plays a crucial role in obtaining accurate CSAT measurements.
+The Customer Effort Score (CES) is another important metric that measures how easy it is for customers to interact with your services and products.
 Consider the following aspects when determining the timing of your survey:

 1. Post-purchase or post-service interaction: Send the survey shortly after a customer has interacted with your product or service.
 This ensures that the experience is fresh in their minds, leading to more accurate responses.